 - Workers' compensation.
 If you are injured on the job you are entitled to workers' compensation benefits which include lost wage benefits, disability benefits, medical benefits, and other important benefits.

 - Retaliation for filing or exercising rights under the Workers Compensation Act.
 Employment discrimination and retaliation against those to file workers compensation claims is common.
 At our office we fight for those who have been retaliated against on the basis of filing a workers compensation claim or for otherwise exercising their rights under the Workers Compensation Act.

 Contact Our Groton Employment Law Attorneys For a Consultation

 If you believe you have been treated unjustly in the workplace, your first response should be to confer with a trusted workers’ rights law firm in Connecticut for a basic understanding of the issues.
-Unfortunately, not all consultatons are free because it takes significant time to truly evaluate the merits of an employment law case.
+Unfortunately, not all consultations are free because it takes significant time to truly evaluate the merits of an employment law case.
 You get what you pay for in life, and the same is true with an employment law case review.
 The rules in this area of the law are complex and ever changing.
-And frankly, it takes a lot of time to hear facts even when our client tell us they are "making the long strory short."
-But we have created a very effecient process so that poor cases are quickly identified at no or mimimal legal fee to our client.
-Our process includes a very thorough intake form that can be self-filled by you, our prospective client.
-It is available for free, and when fully filled in can allow us to promply identify the relevnat issues.
-You should always have an experienced legal professional's opinion from The Bartinik Law Firm, P.C. as to whether or not you have a valid employment law case.
+And frankly, it takes a lot of time to hear facts even when our client tells us they are "making the long story short."
+But we have created a very efficient process so that poor cases are quickly identified at no or minimal legal fee to our client.
+You should always have an experienced legal professional's opinion from The Bartinik Law Firm LLC as to whether or not you have a valid employment law case.
 We work hard to make sure employees in Connecticut are treated fairly and legally, so contact us today at 860-445-8521 or toll free at 888-717-4211 to set up an appointment or ask for our intake form.